Table of Contents

 The Apostle John writes, “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life” (John 3:16).

 God solved this problem of our sin by sending Jesus to earth.
 Jesus was fully God and fully human.
 He lived a sinless life.
-And he chose to sacrifice himself on the cross as our substitute (2 Cor.
+And he sacrificed himself on the cross as our substitute (2 Cor.
 5:21).

 What Proof Do We Have That God’s Plan Worked?